 This list is by no means inclusive.
 Offer as many filters as you can think of for a specific product.
-If you’re having trouble thinking of filters to add, look at larger retailers that sell similar products—like Amazon—for inspiration.
+If you’re having trouble thinking of filters to add, look at larger retailers that sell similar products for inspiration.

 Also, be sure that shoppers can select multiple filters to narrow their searches down even farther.
 The faster and easier they can find the product they’re looking for, the more likely they are to make a purchase.

-Include featured products or any promotions right at the top of your home page or on side columns of other pages.
-It can push website visitors to your top-selling products, even if they weren’t necessarily looking for them.
+Include featured products and promotions at the top of your homepage or on side columns of other pages.
+This strategy exposes website visitors to your top-selling products, even if they weren’t necessarily looking for them.
 This is also a good place to push seasonal or festive products.